prashantg07/React-Project/README.md

 ## Project 2 - CONTACT US PAGE
 A dedicated contact page with a user-friendly interface, built using React.js.

+## Project 3 - DICE GAME
+A dedicated dice game with a user-friendly interface, built using React.js.

 ---

 ## 📌 Features